 Thoughts: (Read all.
 Ponder the ones that attract you.)

-- In the Our Father, Jesus explains what the disciple should desire.
+- In the Our Father, Jesus shows you what you should desire.

 - The Heavenly Father and His Kingdom must come first.

-- The disciple must receive the daily bread of the Eucharist.
+- You must receive the daily bread of the Eucharist.

-- The disciple’s sins must be forgiven to gain the Kingdom.
+- You need your sins forgiven to gain the Kingdom.

-- The disciple must forgive all who have inflicted injuries.
+- You must forgive all who have hurt you.

-- The disciple must persevere in all trials and temptations.
+- You must persevere in all trials and temptations.